ismailadekunle/02-fcc-cafe-menu/README.md

 # FCC CAFE MENU

-> A design of a cafe menu webpage using HTML5 & CSS.
+> A menu page for a cafe webpage using CSS to set the color, font, size, and other aspects of HTML elements.

 ![screenshot](./app_screenshot.png)

-Additional description of the project and its features.

 ## Built With